 Yreka is a somewhat small city located in the state of California.
 With a population of 7,597 people and three constituent neighborhoods, Yreka is the 444th largest community in California.

-Yreka is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Yreka is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Yreka who work in office and administrative support (19.43%), management occupations (12.24%), and food service (9.95%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Yreka is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Yreka is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Yreka who work in office and administrative support (17.81%), management occupations (12.96%), and food service (9.88%).

 The most common language spoken in Yreka is English.
 Other important languages spoken here include Spanish and Pacific Island languages.